jasmeeto/random-word-room/README.md

 Running at : http://random-word-room.herokuapp.com/

-React.js, Express.js, and socket.io based application that creates rooms using websockets and generates random words for playing games similar to catchphrase or charades.
+Application that creates rooms using websockets and generates random words for playing games similar to catchphrase or charades

+### Based On:
+- React.js
+- Express.js
+- socket.io
+- Material-UI

 ## Bootstrap and create-react-app info